hackclub/hackclub/drumpad/README.md

 img: 'https://cloud-edj42rbl8.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_43_18.png'
 ---

 Ever wondered how you can play sounds with code?
 Well, if yes, then you will love this workshop!
-We will be creating a drum pad with less than 230 lines of code that plays actual sounds.
+We will be creating a drum pad that plays actual sounds.

 ![Am ready GIF](https://media.giphy.com/media/CjmvTCZf2U3p09Cn0h/giphy.gif)

 # Overview

 _Preview of the Drum Pad we are going to be creating_